microsoft/coyote/docs/tutorials/mocks/mock-dependencies.md

 ```

 The assertion will now pass, but the `CreateAccount` method is [actually
-buggy](../first-concurrency-unit-test.md).
+buggy](../first-concurrency-unit-test.md) (read the first tutorial to remind yourself why).
 Why does the assertion not fail?!

-The reason is that while
-the two asynchronous `CreateAccount` methods are invoked at the same time, there is no _actual_
+The reason is that while the two asynchronous `CreateAccount` methods are invoked concurrently, there is no _actual_
-concurrency in the test which means that the two methods effectively execute sequentially with each
+concurrency in the test.
+While our code uses async/await methods, no code path introduces any asynchrony (through
-other.
-Let's see how we can inject some concurrency which will allow Coyote to ``shake'' the system
+`Task.Run`, `Task.Yield` etc)  which means the two methods execute seqentially, one after another.
+Let's see how
-and uncover the bug!
+we can inject some concurrency which will allow Coyote to ``shake'' the system and uncover the bug!

 There are a few ways to make the test truly concurrent.
 One simple way is to tweak the mock so that
 it uses `Task.Run` to [start a new